fnproject/tutorials/grafana/README.md

 * Operation durations: these represent the time taken to perform various operations.
 In addition to obtaining the time taken to execute a function, you can also obtain finer-grained data such as the time taken to start the docker container in which it runs.
 * Docker metrics: when Fn executes a function in a Docker container it obtains various statistics from that container, such as CPU and memory usage, and makes them available as Prometheus metrics.

-## How does Prometheus work get Fn metrics?
+## How does Fn provide metrics?

-Fn makes metrics available to the Prometheus server using a special API endpoint.
-The Fn metrics endpoint for Prometheus is `http://localhost:8080/metrics` by default.
+Fn makes metrics available using a special API endpoint.
+The Fn metrics endpoint is `http://localhost:8080/metrics` by default.
 Although this endpoint is intended for use only by the Prometheus server, you can invoke it yourself to see how it works.

 ## Examine the endpoint used to export metrics to Prometheus

 The Fn server exports metrics to Prometheus using the API endpoint `/metrics`.

 Try pointing your browser at [http://localhost:8080/metrics](http://localhost:8080/metrics).
 This will display the metrics in prometheus format.

+## What is Prometheus?

+[Prometheus](https://prometheus.io/) is an open-source systems monitoring system.
+Essentially it’s a server process which scrapes metrics data from one or more Fn servers and makes it available via a powerful query API.

+Whilst the Prometheus server has its own web interface, which can be used to display tables and graphs of metrics data, it is usually used in conjunction with a separate tool such as [Grafana](https://grafana.com/) that displays multiple metrics and can be used to generate alerts.

 ## Introducing Prometheus